 Working in the healthcare industry can be a challenging, but extremely rewarding career.
-If you’re interested in pursuing a career in nursing, becoming a registered nurse (RN) is one of the most common ways of breaking into the field.
+If you’re interested in how to start a nursing career, becoming a registered nurse (RN) is one of the most common ways of breaking into the field.

-But what exactly is a registered nurse, and what do they do?
-Here’s everything you need to know about the profession, from what their core roles and responsibilities are, where they typically work, and how to become one.
+What exactly is a registered nurse and what do registered nurses do?
+Here's a comprehensive look at the profession, detailing their key roles and responsibilities, typical workplaces, and the steps to become one.

 The Role of a Registered Nurse